How to Sell Your Student Housing Contract in Salt Lake City (Without Losing Money)

 What if your contract does not allow transfers?

-- Ask about early termination options
+Some contracts are restrictive.
+If transfers are not allowed:- Ask about early termination options

 - Negotiate a reduced fee